$\mathrm{SU}(3)$ Fermi-Hubbard gas with three-body losses: symmetries and dark states: Model

 Here, $\mathcal{L}$ is the Liouvillian superoperator acting on $\rho$.
 We assume that the previously described fermionic gas is subject to local three-body losses modeled by the jump operators where $\gamma$ is the loss rate.
 Throughout this article, we set~$\hbar = 1$.

-We remark that fermionic gases with three-spin components can be realized experimentally via ultracold alkaline-earth atoms such as $^{173}\mathrm{Yb}$ or $^{87}\mathrm{Sr}$~\cite{Gorshkov2010,Cazalilla2014,Ibarra-García-Padilla2025}.
+We remark that fermionic gases with three-spin components can be realized experimentally via ultracold alkaline-earth atoms such as $^{173}\mathrm{Yb}$ or $^{87}\mathrm{Sr}$~\cite{Gorshkov2010,Cazalilla2014,Ibarra-Garcia-Padilla2025}.
 Indeed, in the ground state, the total electronic angular momentum of these atoms $J$ vanishes.
 Thus, the nuclear spin $I$ perfectly decouples from the electronic structure, and the total angular momentum of the atom is $F=I$.
 Since the atoms interact only via their electronic shells and the spin degrees of freedom are inside the nucleus, the interaction is $\mathrm{SU}(N)$-symmetric, with $N$ the number of possible spin components.
 Experimentally, $N$ can be tuned up to $N=2F+1$, by selectively populating the states $\ket{m_F = -F},\ldots, \ket{m_F = F}$.
-To date, we are not aware of any experimental result on three-body losses in $\mathrm{SU}(3)$ gases.
+To date, we are not aware of any experimental result on three-body losses in such $\mathrm{SU}(3)$ gases made of alkaline-earth atoms.

-Another experimental technique, that could be used to implement our $\mathrm{SU}(3)$-invariant setup, involves the manipulation of ultracold $^{6}\mathrm{Li}$ atoms~\cite{Ottenstein2008,Williams2009,Huckans2009,Wenz2009, Lompe2010,Schumacher2023}.
+Another experimental technique that could be used to implement our $\mathrm{SU}(3)$-invariant setup involves the manipulation of ultracold $^{6}\mathrm{Li}$ atoms~\cite{Ottenstein2008,Williams2009,Huckans2009,Wenz2009, Lompe2010,Schumacher2023}.
 When an $^{6}\mathrm{Li}$ atom is subject to an increasingly strong magnetic field, its three lowest Zeeman hyperfine levels ($\ket{F=1/2, m_F = 1/2}$, $\ket{F=1/2, m_F = -1/2}$ and $\ket{F=3/2, m_F = -3/2}$) become better and better separated in energy from the rest of the spectrum, enabling their selective population.
 Furthermore, in this large bias field regime the single valence electron of the atom becomes increasingly spin-polarized, leading to an almost perfect decoupling between electronic and nuclear spins, and thus to $\mathrm{SU}(3)$-symmetric two-body elastic collisions between different atoms, with still important three-body losses~\cite{Williams2009, Schumacher2023}.
+In this setup, one- and two-body losses are typically negligible compared to three-body losses.
+This was verified experimentally by comparing the decay rate of two-spin-component mixtures with that of an unpolarized gas containing all three spin components (see Fig.~3 in Ref.~\cite{Huckans2009} or Fig.~S2 of Ref.~\cite{Schumacher2023}).
 We also mention that methods for realizing $\mathrm{SU}(3)$ invariant two-body interactions at finite bias fields have been studied~\cite{OHara_2011}.